acend/helm-basics-training/content/labs/04.2/_index.en.md

   clusterIP: None
 ```

-Have a look at the already existing file `service.yaml` and use this as a help for your `springboot-mysl` Service.
+Have a look at the already existing file `service.yaml` and use this as a starting point for your `springboot-mysql` service.

-When your changes are ready, upgrade your already deployed release with your new version.
+When your changes are ready, upgrade the already deployed release with the new version.

 {{% collapse solution-1 "Solution Task 1" %}}
 The template file for the MySQL database `templates/deploy-mysql.yaml` could look like this:

 ```yaml